OU-Libraries/cdm-util-scripts/README.md

 ## printcdminfo.py

 `printcdminfo.py` takes a CONTENTdm repository URL and prints collections and field metadata, including collection and field nicknames.
+If given a repository base URL it will print a table of collection data for that repository; if passed the `--alias` option with a collection alias, it will print the field information for that collection.

 Example:
 ```
 $ python printcdminfo.py https://cdmdemo.contentdm.oclc.org/ --alias oclcsample
 name                  nick         type      size   find    req   search   hide   vocdb   vocab   dc        admin   readonly